gayanvirajith/angular-artist-directory/README.md

 This is not the recommended way but, since it is just a html file you could open the `index.html` file using your favorite browser.
 But if you are using Chrome, make sure you disable same origin policy.
-You can do that by following stack overflow post.
+You can do that by following this stack overflow post.

 [Chrome: Disable same origin policy](http://stackoverflow.com/questions/3102819/disable-same-origin-policy-in-chrome)